buehler/mcs-event-driven-systems/doc/adr/0007-using-camunda-7.md

 ## Consequences

 Our BPMB will be created and deployed using Camunda7.
-It will result in us needing to do some extra implementations to call the services, while making it eaier when sending commands to the robots.
+It will result in us needing to do some extra implementations to call the services, while making it easier when sending commands to the robots.
+One of the biggest drawback of not using Camunda8 is that Camunda7 does, in comparison, not have an implemented logic for message queueing.
+Th